aghaeifar/SpinWalk/README.md

 ```
 nvcc microvascular_gpu.cu -Xptxas -v -O3  -arch=compute_86 -code=sm_86  -Xcompiler /openmp -std=c++17 -o sim_microvascular
 ```
 You should replace 86 in *compute_86* and *sm_86* with compute capability of your GPU.
-To check compute capability of your GPU run following command in terminal (my not work if your GPU driver is old):
+To check compute capability of your GPU run following command in terminal (if does not work since your GPU driver is old, try to find compute capability of your model [here](https://developer.nvidia.com/cuda-gpus)):
 ```bash
 nvidia-smi --query-gpu=compute_cap --format=csv
 ```